sanxing-chen/Academic-Web/docs/index.md

 I did my master's work at the University of Virginia, where I was a member of the [ILP Lab](https://uvanlp.org/) working with [Yangfeng Ji](http://yangfengji.net).
 I've also spent time at [Google DeepMind](https://deepmind.google/), Microsoft Advertising, and Microsoft Research ([Beijing](https://www.microsoft.com/en-us/research/group/data-knowledge-intelligence/) and [Redmond](https://www.microsoft.com/en-us/research/group/deep-learning-group/)).

-*I was lucky to have the opportunity to have great mentors and be involved in research during my undergrad study.
-If you're a Duke undergrad and feel like I can be of some help to your research career, feel free to email me.*
+*I was lucky to have great mentors and be involved in research during my undergrad study.
+If you're a Duke undergrad and feel like I can be of some help to your research career, feel free to email me!*

 ## News  :tada:
 - **[Jun 03, 2024]** I started my internship at [Google DeepMind](https://deepmind.google/) NYC!